 Our 6,000 strong workforce work in over 35 countries to unlock potential across the world.
 By joining our team you will become part of one of the fastest growing sectors that is changing the lives of millions of children.

-VisionFund International roles are all managed through the following site: http://www.wvi.org/careers-employment so please keep checking there for relevant vacancies.
+VisionFund International roles are all managed through the following site: http://www.wvi.org/careers-employment.
+Our current international vacancies are:

 In addition to our international roles, we are always seeking experienced internal auditors and microfinance professionals to work at our microfinance institutions (MFIs) - of which there are thirty-five across four regions.
 For the MFIs who advertise their jobs online, there are links below which will take you to their current vacancies: